jayoung/janet-learning-WDL/README.md

 # When does a job rerun?

 It was able to reuse old results when the only change to a task was to add a memory request to a runtime block (`memory: "12GB"`).

+This [page](https://cromwell.readthedocs.io/en/stable/cromwell_features/CallCaching/) explains that while changes in some runtime variables WOULD trigger a task to be rerun (ContinueOnReturnCode, Docker, FailOnStderr), other runtime variables (including `memory`, `cpu`, and `disks`) can be changed and the cache can still be used.

 Interesting - I copy-pasted a task from one workflow to another.
 Cromwell was able to figure out that I had run that task in an identical way in a totally different workflow, and it re-used the results.
 ```